apereo/cas/docs/cas-server-documentation/installation/WAR-Overlay-Installation.md

 minimum and only grab what you actually need.
 Make sure the deployment environment is kept clean and precise, or you incur the risk of terrible upgrade issues and painful headaches.</p></div>

-## CAS WAR Overlays

-CAS WAR overlay projects described below are provided for reference and study.

-### CAS Overlay Initializr
+## CAS Overlay Initializr

-Apereo CAS Initializr is a relatively new addition to the Apereo CAS ecosystem that allows you as the deployer to generate CAS WAR Overlay projects on the fly with just what you need to start quickly.
+Apereo CAS Initializr is a service provided by the Apereo CAS project that allows you as the deployer to generate CAS WAR Overlay projects on the fly with just what you need to start quickly.

 To learn more about the initializr, please [review this guide](WAR-Overlay-Initializr.html).

-### CAS Overlay Template

-The CAS WAR overlay template project can be bootstrapped and generated via the [CAS Initializr](WAR-Overlay-Initializr.html).

-The WAR overlay also provides additional tasks to explode the binary artifact first before re-assembling it again.
-You may need to do that step manually yourself to learn what files/directories need to be copied over to the source directory.

-Note: Do **NOT** ever make changes in the `build` directory.
-The changeset will be cleaned out and set back to defaults every time you do a build.
-Put overlaid components inside the `src` directory and/or other instructed locations to avoid surprises.

 ## Dockerized Deployment